czegarram/Game-of-Thrones-Season-Countdown/README.md

 2. People can access released Trailers and other media
 3. People can share via Facebook & Twitter
 4. The show's main theme can be played via a button in the top right corner
+5. Selecting a House will change the theme of the countdown to that of the selected House.